 The detail, which will need to be ratified by a vote, gives the school district $7.5 million in concssions over the next two years, according to Juan Lauchu, president of the Saline Education Association.
 The existing deal between the Saline Education Association and the school district expires June 30.
 The new deal is a two-year contract.

 "By our calculations, we're giving back $7.5 million over the next two years.
 Are you giving back to the schools?
 Absolutely.
 Don't let anyone tell you that you aren't," Lauchu said to teachers in the audience at the union meeting.
 "You are the ones making the sacrifices."

 Teachers are voting online by 4 p.m Wednesday.
 If passed, school board could ratify a contract at a special meeting at 5 p.m.
 Wednesday.
 Board members and district officials have maintained a policy of silence on collective bargaining.

-Tuesday night, the school board approved a budget that would layoff 16-17 teachers.
+Tuesday night, the that would layoff 16-17 teachers.
 School officials said that details of the budgetc ould change based on collective bargaining.
 The board is scheduled to meet again during a special meeting at 5 p.m., where they could vote on the new contract.

 Lauchu told teachers that he wouldn't have brought the contract to membership if it wasn't a good deal for students and teachers.